RebeccaPedler/abalone_colour_toolkit/README.md

 ## Overview

-This repository contains a Python pipeline for calibrating colour from ColorChecker cards, segmenting the abalone lip using a YOLO model, extracting CIELAB colour values from the segmented lip, and collating these outputs into a single dataset.
+This repository contains a Python pipeline for calibrating colour from ColorChecker cards, segmenting the ROI (in our instance, abalone lip) using a YOLO model, extracting CIELAB colour values from the segmented ROI, and collating these outputs into a single dataset.
 It also includes a morphometrics script for measuring abalone length, width, and area, and a `validation` folder benchmarking each stage of the pipeline  against manual reference measurements.
 A `test_run` folder provides example outputs from test run of ten images.

 ---